Know what you're buying before you sign.

 What Shield Does

 Evidence-based codebase evaluation so you make decisions based on facts, not demos.
+For professional services firms evaluating AI tools, see our comprehensive AI for professional services guide.
 Found critical issues?
 Custom AI Solutions can rebuild problem areas identified by Shield.

 Codebase Quality Assessment